RiccardoBiondi/segmentation/docs/source/script.rst

 Script
 ======
-Since the segmentation of several patient is time consuming, some scripts to automatize this process are provided.
-The script are in two version: bash and powershell.
-The segmentation approach is different, instead to perform the entire segmentation of all the patient all at once, the segmentation steps are divided into the two different steps :
+Since the segmentation of several patients is time-consuming, some scripts to automatize this process are provided.
+The scripts are in two versions: bash and Powershell.
+The segmentation approach is different, instead of to perform the entire segmentation of all the patient all at once, the segmentation steps are divided into two different steps :

 - lung extraction
 - labeling